Quick answer

 16–24 GB: RTX 3090, RTX 4090, RTX 4080 Super

-Qwen2.5-Coder-32B Q4 is the gold standard for local coding models as of 2026.
-It matches or exceeds GPT-4 class performance on many coding benchmarks.
+Qwen3.6-27B at Q4 is the gold standard for local coding models as of 2026.
+At 77.2% SWE-bench Verified, it's the highest-scoring locally-runnable coding model, ahead of last generation's cloud frontier on that benchmark.
 At this tier, the main limit is context window, not model quality.
 The RTX 3090 at 24 GB hits this tier and is the current community favorite for pure local AI work per dollar.

 24–48 GB: RTX 3090 Ti, A5000, multi-card setups